 It’s build on Windows Cluster (For failover) and enhanced database Mirroring (for data replication) features.
 That’s the reason it’s most usable feature of SQL server 2012/2014.

-The only caveat which we had was, the supportability of distributed and cross database transactions.
+The only caveat which we had was, the supportability of distributed and cross database transactions(However, cross database reference on the same instance is still not supported).
 It’s now supported on SQL 2016 AlwaysON AG hosted on only windows 2016 and windows 2012 R2 (KB3090973 installed) + WITH DTC_SUPPORT = PER_DB.
 Check this article for more information.

 Note: The reason of not supporting the distributed and cross databases transactions was – there was no functionality with DTC to support the AlwaysON AG cross database and distributed transaction.
 Therefore, either SQL database with lower DBID or the SQL instance itself used to play the role of transaction coordinator.
 During the failover, there were the challenges to locate the transactions for roll forward/back.
 This article explains this problem in detail.